doecode/server/src/main/java/gov/osti/services/Metadata.md

 * software type is required:
   * "S" (Scientific)
   * "B" (Business), also requires at least one sponsoring organization
 * If project type is Closed Source, OSTI Hosted ("CO"), a file upload is required. *When uploading a file or container via the API, it must be provided as a "file" or "container" multipart form parameter.
-File uploads should be a compressed file of type: .zip, .tar, .tar.gz, or .tar.bz2.
+File uploads should be a compressed file of type: .zip, .tar, .tgz, .tar.gz, or .tar.bz2.
 Container uploads should be Docker or Singularity image files of type: .tar, or .simg*